 The members of our compensation committee are Mark Levin, Alan Ezekowitz and James Geraghty.
-Mark Levin is the chair of the compensation committee's responsibilities include:
+Mark Levin is the chair of the compensation committee.
+Effective at the time of this offering, our compensation committee's responsibilities will include:

 - reviewing and approving, or making recommendations to our board of directors with respect to, the compensation of our chief executive officer and our other executive officers; - overseeing an evaluation of our senior executives; - overseeing and administering our cash and equity incentive plans; - reviewing and making recommendations to our board of directors with respect to director compensation; - reviewing and discussing annually with management our "Compensation Discussion and Analysis" disclosure if and to the extent then required by SEC rules; and - preparing the compensation committee report if and to the extent then required by SEC rules.